ishakkutlu/AI-Driven-Forecasting-System/README.md

 ---

-## 📂 Project Files & Notebooks
+## 📂 Project Files & Reproduction Guide

 All notebooks are stored in the [`/notebooks`](./notebooks) folder.
 They include **both source code and final outputs (forecasts, validation plots, diagnostics)** — no need to re-run to view results.

+### 🔗 Kaggle Notebooks

+National-scale notebooks can be opened directly on Kaggle — no local setup required.
+They are fully reproducible with public datasets and run in Kaggle’s hosted Python environment.

 - **Artificial Neural Networks (MLP / TLNN / LSTM)**
-  Full training, validation, loss monitoring and forecasting outputs are available in a single consolidated notebook:
+  End-to-end training pipeline is fully reproduced in a single consolidated notebook, including data preprocessing, scaling, model definition, seed-based training loops, validation monitoring and forecast generation:
   👉 **[Open Reproducible ANN Notebook](https://www.kaggle.com/code/shakkutlu/ai-driven-demand-forecasting-mlp-tlnn-lstm)**

 - **SARIMA (classical time-series baseline)**
-  Includes national-scale forecasts for all denominations, along with residual diagnostics and confidence interval projections:
+  Includes full statistical modeling workflow — order selection, residual diagnostics and confidence interval projection — applied across all denominations at national scale:
   👉 **[Open Reproducible SARIMA Notebook](https://www.kaggle.com/code/shakkutlu/time-series-demand-forecasting-sarima)**

 > *The original prototype also included 24 regional-scale models trained under the same protocol, but these are not included in this public release due to confidentiality constraints.*